-If you’re a student relocating to further your studies or you’ve just starting your first job and you are now looking to rent your first apartment, what can you expect.
-Either or, you may not be exactly clear on what steps need to be taken.
+If you’re a student relocating to further your studies or you’ve just starting your first job and you are now looking to rent your first apartment, what can you expect?
+Either way, you may not be exactly clear on what steps need to be taken.
 Hopefully we can guide you through what needs to be done to get that apartment you’ve been dreaming of.

 Know what you want.
-Before you go rushing off like a demon possessed, try and picture what it is you going to be looking for.
-How big an apartment will you be needing.
+Before you go rushing off, try to picture what it is you are going to be looking for.
+How big an apartment will you be needing?
 Remember, bigger generally means more expensive.
 Do you want it furnished or unfurnished?
 Although furnished apartments may be more to rent than unfurnished, they will in the long term work out less expensive.
-Furnishing an apartment with just the basics will set you back thousands of rands, especially if you’re a first time renter.
+Furnishing an apartment with just the basics will set you back thousands of rands, especially if you’re a first-time renter.
 Area too can play a roll.
-Popular trendy upmarket areas tend to be a lot more expensive than say areas just a few kilometres away.
+Popular, trendy, upmarket areas tend to be a lot more expensive than areas just a few kilometres away.
 Try to be realistic when weighing up your options.
 The more you can narrow your search, the easier it will be for you to get the apartment suited to you.

 What will you need?
 Before you can sign the lease and move in, your agent or landlord will more than likely require certain information from you.
 If you are a student, the onus will then fall on your parents or guardian.
 However if you are employed, you will have to show proof of earnings, either in the form of pay slips or bank statements.
 You might also be asked to submit references from somebody like your boss, a relative or a close colleague who can vouch for your integrity.

 Be aware of scams.
 In this day of modern technology, scamming has become a lot easier than it was before.
-If you find a place that seems too good to be true, it generally will be!!
-It is therefore advisable that you deal through reputable letting agents or landlords.
-All too often, people lose money to these jackals who prey on the innocent, unsuspecting public.
-Remember, not all apartments are not what they seem, and not all are real.
-Here are a few red flags to look out for;
+If you find a place that seems too good to be true, it generally will be!
+It is therefore advisable that you deal with reputable letting agents or landlords.
+All too often, people lose money to bad agents who prey on the innocent, unsuspecting public.
+Remember, not all apartments are not what they seem.
+Here are a few red flags to look out for:

 If you’re not sure, don’t sign anything or hand over any monies until you’ve done a thorough check to ensure you know who you are dealing with.
 Mafadi is a leading property management company.
 If you have any questions or need help finding your first apartment please contact us.